atharvabiyani/atharvabiyani/README.md

 <h2>Welcome to my profile! </h2>

-I have a strong interest in **cloud computing**, **data analytics**, and **full-stack development**, aiming to develop scalable, data-driven solutions that drive innovation.
+I have a strong interest in **product management**, **artificial intelligience**, and **full-stack development**, aiming to develop scalable, data-driven solutions that drive innovation.
 Feel free to explore my projects! 🚀

 ![](https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif)

-- 🌱 I have experience with **Cloud Computing, Java/Python Development, and Angular**
+- 🌱 I have experience with **Cloud Computing, Sprint Planning, and Angular**
-- 💡 Interests: **AWS, Machine Learning w/ Python, and Full-Stack Development**
+- 💡 Interests: **AWS, Machine Learning w/ Python, and Product Management**
 - 📫 How to reach me: [**atharvabiyani@gmail.com**](mailto:atharvabiyani@gmail.com)
 - 👨‍💻 Some of my favorite projects are available at [**atharvabiyani.com**](http://atharvabiyani.com)